puppetlabs/puppet-docs/source/guides/deployment_guide/dg_first_steps.markdown

 [This guide](http://docs.puppetlabs.com/guides/tests_smoke.html) will give you some basic ideas for simple smoke testing of manifests and modules.
 Below we'll briefly list a few tools and resources which can help you further test your PE implementation.
 For a more in-depth discussion, take a look at this [blog post on syntax checking and automated testing](http://puppetlabs.com/blog/verifying-puppet-checking-syntax-and-writing-automated-tests/).

 However, all of that said, when you are first deploying puppet, your best bet is to rely heavily on modules you can get from [the Puppet Forge](http://forge.puppetlabs.com).
-Forge modules, especially those from frequent contributors or "Modules of the Week", are proven solutions for the most common things sysadmins need automate and they can save you a ton of time.
+Forge modules, especially those from frequent contributors or "Modules of the Week", are proven solutions for the most common things sysadmins need to automate and they can save you a ton of time.

 #### Noop
-Don't overlook the power of the `noop` flag.
+Don't overlook the power of the `--noop` flag.
 Noop lets you do a dry run of puppet without actually doing anything.
 Instead, noop will sniff out catalog compilation errors and give you log output that shows what puppet would have done to what, when.
 To run in noop mode, add the `--noop` flag when running `puppet agent` or `puppet apply`.
 You will see the results of your run in the Console and in stdout.

 #### Puppet Parser
 Puppet parser is another simple tool that lets you check the syntax of puppet code.
 You can run it manually to check a given file, for example, `puppet parser validate site.pp`.
 This will check the manifest file for correct syntax and will return errors showing which line(s), if any, contain syntax errors such as missing curly braces or other typos and mistakes.
 You can also integrate syntax checking into your text editor, as explained in the previously referenced [blog post](http://puppetlabs.com/blog/verifying-puppet-checking-syntax-and-writing-automated-tests/).